UNSAT Solver Synthesis via Monte Carlo Forest Search: Preliminaries

 \subsection{DPLL and Variable Selection Policies}

 Many SAT solvers rely on the Davis-Putnam-Logemann-Loveland algorithm (DPLL), which assigns variables in an order given by some (potentially state-dependent) variable selection policy. \begin{definition} Let $\satinstance$ be a SAT instance or any subproblem within a larger instance.
 A policy $\policy$ is a mapping $\policy:\satinstance \rightarrow (\variable)$ that determines which variable $\variable$ to assign in DPLL. \end{definition} Given a policy, the DPLL algorithm selects a variable to branch on and recursively checks both the \emph{True} and \emph{False} assignments in a tree-like fashion, performing \emph{unit propagation} at each step.
 Unit propagation assigns variables forced by single-variable (\emph{unit}) clauses; propagates them to other clauses; and repeats until no unit clauses remain.
-Each recursive DPLL call terminates when a \emph{conflict} (variable assignments form a contradiction) is found, forming a \emph{proof tree} (See Figure \ref{fig:var_branching} for an example).
-We include pseudocode of the DPLL algorithm in Appendix \ref{app:pseudocode}.

-There can be massive gaps in performance between different policies for choosing branching variables in DPLL.
+Each recursive DPLL call terminates when a \emph{conflict} (variable assignments form a contradiction) is found, forming a \emph{proof tree} (e.g., Figure \ref{fig:var_branching}).
+There can be massive gaps in performance between variable selection policies.
 For example, Figure \ref{fig:var_branching} shows a formula that leads to a three-node proof tree if $x_6$ is selected first by the policy (assigning $x_6$ results in $x_7 \wedge \neg x_7$, implying a contradiction), but a tree that could have as many as $2^{|\variables|} - 1$ nodes if $x_6$ is selected last.
 This also illustrates how top-level decisions are much more powerful; the proof tree doubles in size for every level at which a good branching decision (branch on $x_{6}$) is not made.
 Another way that policies can affect tree size is through DPLL's unit propagation step: policies that cause more unit propagation earlier in the search require fewer decisions overall and therefore yield smaller search trees.